collapsed-stacks/startups/questions/711/how-should-purchased-stock-be-represented-to-the-irs.md

 - posted by: [ErstwhileIII](https://stackexchange.com/users/2320529/erstwhileiii) on 2014-09-16
 - score: -1

-<p>For IRS purposes, you do NOT have an event when you purchase stock.
-You will need to keep the amount that you paid, however, for tax purposes.</p>
+For IRS purposes, you do NOT have an event when you purchase stock.
+You will need to keep the amount that you paid, however, for tax purposes.

-<p>The taxable event occurs when you SELL the stock.</p>
+The taxable event occurs when you SELL the stock.

-<p>If, as unlikely as it may be, the company you work for pays a dividend, then that is a tax event also.</p>
+If, as unlikely as it may be, the company you work for pays a dividend, then that is a tax event also.